History

 Board of Directors

-Our board of directors consists of 8 -10 members elected at our Annual General Meeting in June.
-The board in turn elects its own executive members, and appoints a treasurer.
-The board meets about ten times a year, and is responsible for the legal and financial aspects of running a non-profit organization.
-Volunteers interested in becoming board members can contact Dee, who will put them in touch with one of the directors for further information.
+Our board of directors consists of 8–10 members elected at our Annual General Meeting in June.
+The board in turn elects its own executive members and appoints a treasurer.
+The board meets about ten times a year and is responsible for the legal and financial aspects of running a non-profit organization.
+Volunteers interested in becoming board members can contact the Executive Director, who will put them in touch with one of the directors for further information.

 PWC Membership